SfC Home > Physical Science > Physics >

 Summary

-There are simple equations for falling objects that allow you to calculate the time taken to achieve a given velocity or distance.
+There are simple equations for falling objects that allow you to calculate the time taken to achieve a given velocity or displacement.
 These equations are:

 t = v/g